EpsilonSolutions/netscaler-command-reference/docs/dns/dns-nsecrec/dns-nsecrec.md

 Next nsec record in the chain

 <b>nsecBitarray</b>
-Bit array representing the different record types configured for the domain nameNOTE: This attribute is deprecated.This is deprecated attribute.
+Bit array representing the different record types configured for the domain name

 <b>nextRecs</b>
 An array of record types associated with the nsec record.